-A research disclosure is the first step in initiating the Technology Transfer Process.
-It is a summary of the innovation, when it was first conceived, when it was first used, and who was involved in the discovery or creation of the innovation.
-Ideally, a research disclosure will enable evaluation of potential patentability of the innovation, as well as commercial potential.
+A researchdisclosure is the first step in initiating the technology transfer process.
+A disclosure is a summary of an innovation, and includes information such as when the innovation was first conceived, when it was first used, and who was involved in its discovery or creation.

-- Call the OTT at 502-852-2965 to schedule a meeting with a Technology Manager who will work with you to fill out the appropriate Disclosure Form.
+- Call the EPI-Center at 502.852.2965 to schedule a meeting with a technology manager who will assist you with filling out the appropriate disclosure form.